A Novel Bispectrum Estimator of the Kinematic Sunyaev-Zel'dovich Effect using Projected Fields

 In conclusion, we have proposed a novel binned bispectrum to detect the late-time kSZ effect in cleaned CMB maps that uses a projected density field, thus making it applicable to a variety of LSS tracers.
 We forecasted high cumulative SNRs ($\sim$100-200) for the upcoming SO and CMB-S4 with this estimator, when combined with the WISE galaxy field restricted to linear scales.
-We showed that the SNR peaks for squeezed triangles in harmonic space that have a short (linear) LSS density mode and two long CMB temperature modes, while the lensing correction is found to be relatively negligible for triangles containing a significant amount of signal.
-We further illustrate the future potential of this kSZ bispectrum beyond measuring the baryonic abundance by forecasting initial constraints on the sum of neutrino masses.
-Thus, the estimator proposed in this work contributes further to the ever-increasing scope of analyses employing the kSZ effect as a probe of baryonic astrophysics and cosmology.
+We showed that the SNR peaks for squeezed triangles in harmonic space that have a short (linear) LSS density mode and two long CMB temperature modes, \Corr{while the lensing correction is found to be small compared to the signal} for such high-SNR triangle configurations.
+We further illustrate the future potential of this kSZ bispectrum beyond measuring the baryonic abundance at cosmic times, by forecasting initial constraints on the sum of neutrino masses.
+Thus, the estimator proposed in this work contributes further to the ever-increasing scope of analyses employing the kSZ effect as a probe of baryonic astrophysics and beyond-$\Lambda$CDM cosmology.